ehorvat1/Openhab_Widgets/Awattar/readme.md

  a) Add aWATTar Stundenpreise items.

 In Things select "aWATTar Stundenpreise" thing, go to Channels, scroll to the bottom of page and do "Add Equipment to Model".
-Select all 49 "Gross Total" points (or do a "Select All" to select all points - but this creates much more items than needed...)
+Select all 49 "Gross Total" points - 1 for current, 24 for today and 24 for tomorrow.
+You may also do a "Select All" to select all points - but this will create much more items than needed....)
-Click "Add to Model" button
+Click "Add to Model" button.

+This creates and links the items.
+Also a Group Equipment named "aWATTar_Stundenpreise" is created.

  b) Add special aWATTar items used in bar graph.

  In developer tools go to "Add Items from Textual Definition" page .
 Copy and insert all lines from "items_awattar_add.txt" to Add Items from Textual Definition window.
 Press "Add" top add the 20 items.
 ##### 4) Add "rAwattarhelper" Rule (cron triggered Rule DSL script):
    Go to Rules in Setup and press "+" to add a rule.
 Insert **rAwattarhelper** into Name filed.